MS in Leadership, Concentration in Information Technology

 - Team leadership

-Feedback from IT leaders from a number of diverse organizations assisted in shaping the degree.
-At its core, students will cultivate an ability to lead, develop and refine critical-thinking abilities.
+Feedback from information technology leaders in a number of diverse organizations assisted in shaping this computer technology degree program.
+At its core, the program helps students to cultivate an ability to lead as well as to develop and refine critical-thinking abilities.
 The degree also emphasizes:

 - Leading organizational change